 (Known as Coefficient of Inbreeding: 'COI'.
 It should be as low as possible.)

 The UK Kennel Club breed average COI is 5.2% - See 'A Beginners Guide to COI'

 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

-- Medial canthal pocket syndrome (upper and lower eyelids in inside corner of the eye roll outwards creating a ‘pocket’ in which irritating substances such as dirt and dust can collect – due to head shape)
+- Medial canthal pocket syndrome (upper and lower eyelids in inside corner of the eye roll outwards creating a ‘pocket’ in which irritating substances such as dirt and dust can collect)

-- Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 10.3 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 10.4 (parents should be lower)

 - Eye disease: Goniodysgenisis / Primary glaucoma (annual testing)

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed